jihanalfi/coursera-study/README.md

-This is my study journey! enjoy~
+This is my study journey in `IBM Course: Data Science` ! enjoy~